Denver mother needs help finding the person who killed her son in Aurora

 "I feel robbed of a lifetime of success that he had been aiming for," said Femina.

-On Saturday, August 19, Omar and his friend Kejuan Mays were killed after a night out in downtown Denver then dumped in an alley in Aurora between Fulton and Galena Streets, just north of East 22nd avenue.
+On Saturday, Aug.
+19, Omar and his friend Kejuan Mays were killed after a night out in downtown Denver then dumped in an alley in Aurora between Fulton and Galena Streets, just north of East 22nd Avenue.

 Police say they were seen on video leaving downtown Denver peacefully around 2 a.m., then their bodies dumped five hours later at 7 a.m. in the alley.
 Police don't know what the men did during that time or who they were with because their phones were turned off, but they want to find out.